 Drawing lines in the sand – part 2

-Real alternative theories
+Real alternative theories.

 By the mid-seventies, other researchers began questioning Reiche’s ideas and positing different explanations regarding the purpose of the lines.
-(Most serious researchers never took von Däniken particularly seriously.)
+(Most academic researchers never took von Däniken particularly seriously.)
 One of the first and most resonant proposals came from Johan Reinhard, a National Geographic Explorer-in-Residence.
 His multidisciplinary approach detailed in his book The Nazca Lines: A New Perspective on Their Origin and Meanings led him to conclude, “It seems likely that most of the lines did not point at anything on the geographical or celestial horizon, but rather led to places where rituals were performed to obtain water and fertility of crops.”

 As I noted in my first post about the Nazca, they were adept water managers but living in a region where annual rainfall is typically counted in minutes per year rather than in inches it also makes sense that rituals centered on water would have been a primary focus of their ceremonial lives.